jimbocoder/libvmod-redis/README.md

 vmod_redis [![Build Status](https://travis-ci.org/brandonwamboldt/libvmod-redis.png?branch=master)](https://travis-ci.org/brandonwamboldt/libvmod-redis)
 ==========

-A Varnish module that allows sending commands to redis from the VCL.
+A Varnish module that allows sending commands to redis from your VCL, as well as retrieving data.

-This extension is mostly a proof-of-concept; it has only received minimal testing.
-However, I do run this in production for a heavy traffic website, and except for the expected slowdown when calling Redis, I've had no other issues.

-At the very minimum, it will slow down Varnish a fair amount (at least a few milliseconds per request, depending on how fast your network and your redis server are).

-So far the module builds and runs on FreeBSD and Linux (tested on CentOS and Ubuntu).

 Usage
 -----